Khazoda/bronze/Mod Description.md

 #### With this in mind, there are a few new features I'd like to implement in the Bronze mod going forward:

-This mod already includes a few non-combat blocks and items, such as the `Bronze Door`, `Bronze Trapdoor` and `Sickle`, but I believe there's room for more.<br/>
+This mod already includes a few non-combat blocks and items, such as the `Bronze Door`, `Bronze Trapdoor` and `Sickle`, but I believe there's room for more. `Update: Since 1.0.11+1.21, a myriad of new tin-based building blocks have been added.`<br/>

 Iron ingots have many different roles in vanilla Minecraft.
-They can be used for armor, weapons, tools, pistons, chains, pressure plates and about 35 other recipes.<br/>
+They can be used for armor, weapons, tools, pistons, chains, pressure plates and about 35 other recipes.
 While I don't want bronze to be as useful as iron, as I believe it would take away from iron's mid-game dominance as a useful material too much, I do want to add some unique features that round the material out.

 To simplify this thought process: